HL7/FHIR-ONC-Meds/pages/_includes/capstatements.md

    - US Core Medication
    - US Meds MedicationAdministration
    - US Meds MedicationDispense
-   - US Core MedicationRequest.
+   - US Core MedicationRequest
 - Support *xml* resource formats for all US Meds interactions.
 - Identify the US Core profile(s) and US Meds profiles supported as part of the FHIR `meta.profile` attribute for each instance.

 The US Meds Server **MAY**:

-- Support other US Core and US Meds resource profile.
+- Support other US Core and US Meds resource profile